 Moreover, the QCWA makes a significant difference in local communities.
 Be it providing on the ground assistance to those small, isolated towns or through disaster relief work.
 For instance, Serenette describes in detail her hands-on involvement following the devastating flooding in the Lockyer Valley region in 2011.
 To this day, she continues to be an active member of the community and enjoys volunteering for local organisations.

 In our latest article, Serenette highlights the importance of improving financial literacy and reducing the gender gap.

 Fast-forward to today, Serenette continues to do great things.
 Since joining Invest Blue in 2016, she has worked hard to grow her career taking on various roles in the financial industry.
 To continue her mission of helping people, she completed an Advanced Diploma in Financial Planning and is on track to graduate in June with a Bachelor of Business and Commerce.

-“I love how focussed the company is on improving the lives of others.
+“I love how focused the company is on improving the lives of others.
 I know that as an organisation, Invest Blue is really trying to make a difference to clients, employees and community members.
 Everyone is valued.”

 Serenette may be young but she’s been exposed to many circumstances where people have lost everything they hold dear.
 As a result of this, she’s determined to make the most of every day and help others at every possible opportunity.
-And while the rest of us may wonder how she finds the time, as we wind up our conversation, she’s already making mention of many other organisations she’d love to help.
-Serenette is just one of those remarkable people who goes above and beyond for others and we’re so thrilled she’s part of the Invest Blue team.
+And while the rest of us may wonder how she finds the time, as we wind up our conversation, she’s already making mention of other organisations she’d love to help.
+Serenette is just one of those remarkable people who go above and beyond for others and we’re so thrilled she’s part of the Invest Blue team.